 Jungle Jim’s ~ Why would a grocery store be on a date night list?
 Because as a mother of four there’s nothing better than going to the grocery store without the kids.
 Even on a date night!
 You could visit Cincinnati’s coolest grocery store and pick up ingredients to make a candlelit dinner at home!
 Jungle Jim’s Website

 Kentucky Bourbon Trail ~ If you can get away for the day and you enjoy bourbon I encourage you to try to make it to one of the stops on the Bourbon Trail.
-We’ve been to many of the distilleries, and enjoyed the tours we took.
+We have been to many of the distilleries, and enjoyed the tours we took.
 This isn’t too cheap of a date since you have to pay for gas, but the tours are reasonably priced anywhere from $5 to $10.
 And you could cut costs of your day trip by packing a picnic lunch.
 If you want to stay in our area but learn more about how bourbon is made, then visit the newly opened New Riff Distillery at the Party Source in Newport.
 We had a great date night on our FREE tour of this distillery.
 Visit the Kentucky Bourbon Trail Website for details.

 Krohn Conservatory ~ Get back to nature in any season!
 Enjoy the beautiful plant life at the Krohn and then you could take a walk around Eden Park.
 You could even pack a picnic!
 Krohn Conservatory’s prices change periodically, but are always quite reasonable, and the displays change seasonally.
 Check out the Krohn website for more details.